ericps1/crts/cognitive_engines/README.md

 This CE illustrates how a CE can change the subcarrier allocation of its transmitter.
 The method for setting the receiver subcarrier allocation is identical.

+## 8. CE\_Network\_Loading

+When a pair of these CEs are communicating they will negotiate to adapt their occupied bandwidths based on the network loads they detect.
+Note that this example simply shows bandwidth adaptation based on network load, the bands actually being used by the radios do not overlap so they aren't really sharing spectrum.